 Edited In Later: I learned by experience that my 4L engine needs 89 octane gas to run well with Kolak Ignition Kit.
 If you're OK with using 89 octane, then I highly recommend installing a Kolak Ignition Kit.

 To buy a Kolak Ignition Upgrade/Tune Kit email Kolak at KolakPerformance.com or PM Kolak at this forum.
 Nick is the owner of Kolak.

 He may also try to sell you a larger throttle body and Kolak exhaust products.
-I recommend not buying an aftermarket throttle body nor exhaust products unless you've read this entire OP, and ideally the entire thread, or at least the parts about choosing diameter of a cat-back exhaust.
-His exhaust products are excellent quality 2.5" exhaust products which are ideal for strokers, and maybe for a 4L with a Thorley header and upgraded high flow cat; but if you're not going to stroke and you have a stock header, you're better off with a lower cost (but excellent) Dynomax 2.25" cat-back exhaust because (IMO and IME) a 2.25" CB is the best performer for a non-stroked 4L engine.
+I recommend not buying an aftermarket throttle body nor exhaust products unless you've at least read this entire OP, and ideally the entire thread, or at least the parts about choosing diameter of a cat-back exhaust.
+His exhaust products are excellent quality 2.5" exhaust products which are ideal for strokers, but not for 4L engines (IMO and IME).
+If you're not going to stroke and you have a stock header, you're better off with a lower cost (but excellent) Dynomax 2.25" cat-back exhaust because (IMO and IME) a 2.25" CB is the best performer for a non-stroked 4L engine.
 IME a 2.25" CB performs much better than a 2.5" CB with a non-stroked 4L engine.
-This is fully explained later in this OP, and a lot more later in thread.
+This is fully explained later in this OP, and a lot more later in this thread.
 For now, stay with stock exhaust until you know more about that topic.
 Exhaust is a complex topic.
-Mistakes are painful to performance, gas mileage, and your wallet (as I personally learned by testing, as explained later in this OP).
+Mistakes diminish performance, gas mileage, and your wallet (as I personally learned by testing, as explained later in this OP).

 I have more power and gas mileage with the big battery cables (especially the large ground from battery to engine).
 It makes slightly more power for a given amount of gas pedal.